 If you have difficulties turning off your brain before bedtime, or if you just need more calm in your life, here are 3 ways serotonin can help you stay in a restful state of mind…

-3 Ways to Naturally Boost Your Serotonin Levels
+3 Ways to Naturally Increase Serotonin For Sleep

 Exercise is a serotonin intervention – it boosts serotonin in your brain.
 Multiple research studies have demonstrated that exercise increases the blood levels of tryptophan, which gets into the brain to make more serotonin available.
 Consistent physical exercise is one of the best ways to improve your serotonin levels and has many other positive effects on your brain and body health.